Bernard Druskin in Israel, 1946

 Photographed by Mitch Braff in February of 2003

-Bernard Druskin was born August 18th, 1921 in Vilna, Poland.
+Bernard Druskin was born on August 18, 1921 in Vilna, Poland.
 The oldest brother of three, he had two sisters named Rachel and Marilyn.
 His family was in the felt supply business.
 Following the Nazi occupation of Vilna, the Druskin family was sent to live in the Jewish ghetto.

 Bernard then joined the FPO, the United Partisan Organization, and procured a radio to listen to the BBC.
-Hiding in the forests of Belarussia's Naroch Forest, he lived in a camouflaged zemlyanka, or underground bunker.
+Hiding in the forests of Belarussia's Naroch Forest, he lived in a camouflaged zemlyanka (underground bunker).
 Bernard worked under the Markov Brigade and with Commander Jurgis, head of the Lithuanian Brigade.
-He spent his time sabotaging railroad lines, phone lines, and stealing food and supplies from the German army.
-Bernard and his compatriots once blew up 5 km of train tracks used by the Nazis, in different sections, calling it 'Hanukkah lights'.
+He spent his time sabotaging railroad lines, phone lines, and stealing food and supplies from the German Army.
+Bernard and his compatriots once blew up 5 km of train tracks used by the Nazis, in different sections, calling it 'Hanukkah lights.'

-Bernard described his life as a partisan as being very difficult, as the most difficult thing he had ever done.
+Bernard described his life as a partisan as being very difficult and as the most difficult thing he had ever done.
 Living in the woods was tough.
-"Let me tell you something," Bernard recalls, "To be a partisan, it's not human."
+"Let me tell you something," Bernard recalled, "To be a partisan, it's not human."

 Bernard Druskin passed away on March 24, 2008.